How Much Car Can I Afford? What the Calculators Won’t Tell You | YNAB

 Run an Affordability Experiment

-Let’s say you think the car payment will be about $400 a month for 60 months (another way to say it—that’s a five-year loan term ).
+Make sure you consider how much you would get for a trade- in before calculating this.
+Let’s say you think the car payment will be about $400 a month for 60 months (that’s a five-year loan term).
 That gets you a loan amount of around $22,000 if you have a decent credit score.

 If your auto insurance will go up as a result of this purchase, apply this experiment to that category too.
-Get some insurance quotes and start budgeting for the new insurance amount.
-Same goes for if your gas consumption will sky rocket, for anyone going from Prius to Hummer or similar you’ll want a few extra dollars tucked away for gas.
+Get some insurance quotes and start setting money aside for the new insurance amount.
+The same goes for if your gas consumption will skyrocket, for anyone going from Prius to Hummer or similar you’ll want a few extra dollars tucked away for gas.
+Now you know what the total cost of this car will be every month.

-Budget to this car loan category for three months.
+Assign this amount to your car loan category for three months.
 Here’s the key part:

 Do not buy the car.